medistream-team/imoji-editor/README.md

 - Type : event
 - Argument : error about get result image

-### choose-photo
+### sticker-reset-message

-Please pass `false` by this prop to prevent user change photo in editor.
+Use this prop to change the warning message that the stickers will be reset when the `Edit` button is clicked.

-- Default : true
+- Default : `All stickers are deleted when you edit the photo`
-- Type : Boolean
+- Type : string

 ### photo-edit-label